 - sign-up to receive a regular e-mail update on the older people strategy

-As a volunteer you must complete our:
+You must complete our:

 - Declarations of interest form, and manage any conflicts of interest as they arise in accordance with our policy and procedures